Newton numbers, vanishing polytopes and algebraic degrees: Introduction

 \begin{definition} A convenient polytope $P$ is called \textbf{negligible} in a cone $C$ if $\nu_C^\ell (P) = 0$. \end{definition}

 \begin{Que} Can we classify negligible polytopes in arbitrary cones? \end{Que}

-Let us say a few words concerning the \textbf{agglutination technique} from \S \ref{boundary_sec} and \S \ref{gen_of_polyn_sec} which defines the $\ell_\Cp^*$-polynomial and the $\ell$-Newton number.
+We now briefly describe the \textbf{agglutination technique} from \S\ref{boundary_sec} and \S\ref{gen_of_polyn_sec}, which is used to define the $\ell_\Cp^*$-polynomial and the $\ell$-Newton number.
 It was initially developed to prove Corollary \ref{nu>=ell_cor} but we believe that it is of independent interest.
 Remarkably, we do not know a proof of Corollary \ref{nu>=ell_cor} avoiding this rather complicated technique.
-What is the most surprising is that our proof of Corollary \ref{nu>=ell_cor} crucially relies on the unimodality of the local $h$-polynomial of regular polyhedral subdivisions (see \cite[Theorem 6.1]{KS16}).
+Most surprisingly, our proof of Corollary \ref{nu>=ell_cor} crucially relies on the unimodality of the local $h$-polynomial of regular polyhedral subdivisions (see \cite[Theorem 6.1]{KS16}).